http://www.robvanderwoude.com/battech_redirection.php

 Hello world

 You see?
-The same result you got with ECHO Hello world without the redirection.
+The same result you got with

 That's because we redirected the Standard Error stream to the NUL device, but the ECHO command sent its output to the Standard Output stream, which was not redirected.